Boys of Bangladesh: History

 BoB started out as an online dating Yahoo!
 Group in late 2002.
-One of BoB's founders was Dhaka-born Quazi Haque, currently residing in Sydney, Australia, created the platform out of his determination to "provide a support network for the gay population of Bangladesh".
+One of BoB's founders was Dhaka-born Quazi Haque (currently lived in Sydney, Australia) created the platform out of his determination to "provide a support network for the gay population of Bangladesh".
 However, both groups were closed down by Yahoo! authorities by the end of 2002.
 Nonetheless, after reopening on 4 January 2003, BoB remains active to date, having undergone changes, such as changing its name to Boys of Bangladesh.

 Initially, BoB mostly remained an online group with sporadic, closely guarded, offline social events for its selected members, staying devoid of any political edge.
 It was not until May 2005 when it attempted to assert itself politically by sending a letter to The Daily Star newspaper, regarding the first International Day Against Homophobia and Transphobia, which was spearheaded by Tanveer Rouf.
 The letter, which presented a brief overview of the situation of gay community in Bangladesh and highlighted its main problems, met mostly with negative response, caused BoB to decide to stay apolitical.
 Here is an excerpt from the article:

 "Indeed, the beginnings of that discussion did emerge, when a response to the homophobic letter in the Daily Star was published in the newspaper.
 But BOB’s continued stance as an apolitical group was then made clear to the group’s members, with a mass mailing that warned that no further discussion on the issue would be allowed on the message boards.
 As such, BOB definitively abandoned political activism – banning further discussion on the publicity incident and instead, according to the wishes of its members, started planning for a disco party.
 Since that time, BOB has remained an online gay group that caters solely to the entertainment and friendship needs of its members, without any reference to political issues whatsoever."